Who we see

 Your child does not have to be in school to be seen by a therapist in this part of the service, this just refers to the age range of the children.

-The child does not need to have a diagnosis to be seen by an Occupational Therapist (OT) or be referred to our service.
+The child does not need to have a diagnosis to be referred to our service.

 Where do we see them

-We offer a range of online parent support sessions which you may be signposted to.
+We offer a range of online parent/carer support sessions which you may be signposted to.
 Further information on these sessions can be found here: Parent/Carer Support.

-Occupational therapy assessments for young people within this service may be completed on a face-to-face basis in one of our clinics at City of Coventry Health Centre, however children can also been in school or at home dependent on the need.
+Occupational therapy assessments for young people within this service may be completed on a face-to-face basis in one of our clinics at City of Coventry Health Centre, however children can also been in school or at home dependent on the need identified.

-What may happen when we see an OT
+What may happen when we see an Occupational Therapist (OT)

 The assessment will focus on promotion of developmentally appropriate independent living skills, and those skills required for the school environment.
 This could Include: